milkthebread/milkthebread/README.md

 - 👋 Hi, I’m @Milkthebread or Jesse
-- 👀 I’m interested in VR Game Development and Backend Development
+- 👀 I’m interested in VR Game Development, Backend Development and AI
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothing still learning
+- 💞️ I’m looking to collaborate on Anything just ask
 - 📫 How to reach me Milk_the_bread on Instagram